RustamIrzaev/env-list/README.md

 ## Overview

-`env-list` is a command-line utility that parses and displays environment variables on macOS:
+`env-list` is a command-line utility that parses and displays environment variables on `macOS` and `Windows`:
 - all environment variables,
 - a filtered list of common environment variables,
 - or only the PATH variable.